How to implement Knowledge Management in Asset Management

 - Providing latest insights on Asset Management

-- Efficient training and employment of new and existing personnel
+- Effective training of existing personnel

-- Job satisfaction and development potential
+- Job satisfaction and potential development

 To realize these goals we aim to make knowledge accessible that is critical for the services that we provide.
 This includes both explicit knowledge (formal, codified knowledge) and tacit knowledge (expertise that a person has but that is difficult to codify).
 In practice, we talk about knowledge bases and knowledge experts.

-The re-use of knowledge is an essential process within Knowledge Management.
+The re-use of knowledge is an essential process within KM.
 At the beginning of each project, we examine to what extent existing knowledge and expertise are sufficient to meet requirements.
 In this manner, we maximize the use of our existing knowledge and avoid reinventing the wheel.
 The process is then completed by taking the lessons learned from project evaluations and using these to improve knowledge constantly.

 Figure 1: Knowledge Management Framework